Whittier (Eat Street)

 $$–$$$$

-Notable restaurants: Bar La Grassa, Spoon and Stable, Demi, The Bachelor Farmer, Smack Shack, Monte Carlo
+Notable restaurants: Bar La Grassa, Spoon and Stable, Demi, Kado no Mise, Smack Shack, Monte Carlo

 The North Loop is the fine dining capital of Minneapolis.
 Bar La Grassa's handmade pastas are consistently among the best in the Midwest.
 Demi is one of few tasting-menu restaurants in the state that justifies the price tag.
 Spoon and Stable, Gavin Kaysen's flagship, has anchored the neighborhood's culinary identity since 2014.
+Kado no Mise earned back-to-back James Beard nominations for Chef Furukawa's omakase.
 The density of quality per block is high, but the price floor is also high — a casual dinner for two in the North Loop rarely comes in under $80.
-The cuisine range is narrower than Whittier's: heavily tilted toward New American, Italian, and upscale bar food.
+The cuisine range is narrower than Whittier's: heavily tilted toward New American, Italian, Japanese, and upscale bar food.
 What the North Loop does, it does at an elite level.
 But it is a neighborhood where you eat to impress, not necessarily where you eat every Tuesday night.

 Read the full North Loop guide →Northeast (Central Avenue)